petermsiegel/F-string-APL/README.md

 The sun's core is at 15,000,000°C.
 ```

-### Placing quotes around string elements of an object: the `` `Q `` shortcut
+### Placing quotes around string elements of an array: the `` `Q `` shortcut

 The **Quote** shortcut `` `Q `` recursively scans its right argument, looking for character
 scalars, vectors, and rows of character arrays, doubling internal single quotes and
 placing single quotes around each such element.
 Non-character data is returned as is.

 ```
-⍝  Let's use the `Q shortcut to place quotes around just the character ⍝  components of an object.
+⍝  Let's use the `Q shortcut to place quotes around just the simple character ⍝  arrays in its right argument, ⍵.
 This is useful for debugging...
    ∆F '{`Q ↑"This isn''t hard."
 "This is a test."}' 'This isn''t hard.'
 'This is a test. '

-⍝ A more complex object.
+⍝ A more complex example.
 Note how quotes are placed around each ⍝ line of the character matrix (↑"cats" "dogs")
    ∆F '{`Q 1 2 "three" 4 5 (⍳2) (↑"cats" "dogs")}'
 1 2  'three'  4 5  0 1  'cats'